-*Ross Morrison McGill is @TeacherToolkit, the ‘most followed educator on Twitter in the UK’ and founder of one of the most popular education websites in the U.K. He is an award-winning blogger, author and teacher with over 20 years teaching and school leadership experience in some the most challenging schools in London.
+(Event Biography) Ross Morrison McGill also known as @TeacherToolkit, the ‘most followed educator on Twitter in the UK’ is the founder of one of the most popular education websites in the world.
+He is an award-winning blogger, author and teacher with over 25 years teaching and school leadership experience in some the most challenging schools in London.
 In December 2015, he was nominated for The Sunday Times ‘500 Most Influential People in Britain 2015‘ and remains the only classroom teacher to have featured to this day … “

 McGill qualified as a teacher with a BAEd in Design Technology with Secondary Education (QTS) from Goldsmiths College, University of Arts London (93-97).
 He gained a masters degree in Design Studies from Central St. Martins College, University of Arts London (2006).
-He currently supports the charity work of Education Support UK and sits on the Leadership Faculty at Teaching Leaders.
-He is a former SSAT Design Technology Lead Practitioner.
+He currently supports the charity work of Education Support UK and is a former SSAT Design Technology Lead Practitioner.
 Read more about McGill’s education awards and an up-close-and-personal interview by Schools Week.

 McGill was recognised by Debrett’s in 2015 and features in People of Today, which recognises over 20,000 individuals who are positively influencing Britain and inspiring others through their achievements and leadership.
 McGill received a Teaching Award and was nominated for ‘Teacher of the Year in a Secondary School in London, 2004’.
 He was also listed as an ‘Education Reformer of the Year in 2014’ by The Education Foundation Think Tank.
 His site regularly reaches the number one spot in blogger awards for education.